Zakat Fundraisers: How Your Islamic Organization Can Secure More Donations

 Accept Zakat Donations Online

-4. Start peer-to-peer fundraising to boost Zakat donations
+4. Start Peer-to-Peer Fundraising to Boost Zakat Donations

 Try Donorbox Peer-to-Peer

-The Donorbox Live™ Kiosk app helps you quickly set up a donation kiosk.
-All you need are an iPad or Android tablet and a card reader device.
-The app will easily turn your tablet into a donation kiosk and enable donors to use their credit/debit cards or their digital wallets to make a swift donation.
-These kiosk donations also automatically go into the Donorbox database, making it easy for you to keep track of them.
+Donorbox Live™ Kiosk helps you quickly set up a donation kiosk.
+All you need are an iPad or Android tablet and a card reader device, or an Android smartphone if using our Tap-to-Pay feature.
+The app will easily turn your tablet or Android smartphone into a donation kiosk and allow donors to use their credit/debit cards or digital wallets to make a swift donation.

 Image of Live Kiosk in action on a tablet, including three types of payment options - credit card, smartwatch, and smartphone.
+Donations also automatically go into the Donorbox database, making it easy for you to keep track of them.

 Sign Up for Donorbox Live™ Kiosk!